 Sing songs that lay within the range you are trying to expand.
 The best vocal work is done when your mind is slightly distracted, so that a singer is almost unconsciously working through the new range area.
 Pick out out 2-3 songs you really enjoy that lay within the range you are trying to expand, and sing along with them casually while you do other tasks such as driving, jogging, or housework.
 Don’t force yourself to sing it perfectly or hit all the new notes, just sing along for fun and allow your vocal muscles to get used to how it feels residing in the new range area for an extended period of time (a 3-4 minute song is considered an extended period for fragile vocal muscles that aren’t yet used to it).

 Practice lots of agility exercises containing consecutive note patterns.
 Agility exercises are meant to create a quick moving, flexible voice that can jump large intervals and navigate easily through difficult transition areas of the voice.
 Agility exercises are also useful when expanding range, because in order to reach new highs or lows, the instrument needs to be agile and move easily.
 Include lots of scales, 5-note runs, and chromatic passages in your exercise routine.
 For example, a soprano wanting to expand her range upward might warm up with 8-note scales such as this: 1-2-3-4-5-6-7-8-7-6-5-4-3-2-1.
 Take that pattern up a half step and repeat, and so on.
-For additional vocal exercises, subscribe to receive email updates, and you'll receive a FREE set of vocal warm ups!
+For a comprehensive guide to warming up, pick up a copy of our Vocal Exercises eBook.

 Set realistic expectations, repeat often, and have patience!
 It normally takes weeks or months of diligent practice to see noticeable range expansion, and even then, results are usually just a matter of 3-4 half steps gained at best.
 There is some truth to the idea that you are born with a unique instrument that will always be most comfortable within a certain area of your range, and that’s perfectly okay, so long as you are able to expand further into higher or lower areas occasionally as needed to meet your musical goals.
 Singers desiring range expansion need to be drilling exercises regularly, and putting themselves into situations where they will have the opportunity to use new parts of their range frequently, such as volunteering to sing an alternative voice part in a choir or actively working on higher or lower repetoire with an instructor.